dmoore247/tf-starter/README.md

 # tf-starter
-Terraform Starter Project using TF Cloud
+Terraform Starter Project using Terraform Cloud and the Databricks provider

 ## Purpose
 Demonstrate a simple provider to add one team's workload to an existing workspace using Terraform cloud